Exploiting Distribution Constraints for Scalable and Efficient Image Retrieval: Experiments

-Fig. \ref{fig:exp_ss2d} illustrates the advantages of \distname\ on two datasets: InShop and Pittsburgh30K, utilizing two foundation models, Dinov2-Large and Dino-S8.
-We compare \distname\ with a non-linear dimensionality reduction technique, Variational Auto Encoder (VAE) (black crosses).
+Fig. \ref{fig:exp_ss2d} illustrates the advantages of \distname\ on two datasets: InShop and TokyoVal, utilizing two foundation models, DINO-B16 and ViT.
+We compare \distname\ with PCA (blue dashes) and a non-linear dimensionality reduction technique, Variational Auto Encoder (VAE) (black crosses).
 Additionally, we compare it with Similarity Space Distillation (SSD), which represents the theoretical upper bound of \distname.
 Note that unlike VAE (black crosses) and SSD (red crosses), which are trained for each dimension separately, \distname\ learns an adaptive embedding in one shot.
 From the plot, we observe that \spacename\ (orange) initially enhances the performance of the original embedding (blue), and \distname\ subsequently provides additional improvements of up to $10\%$ at smaller embedding sizes.
 Also note that since SSD is trained for each dimension separately, it serves as the theoretical upper bound of \distname.
 The results indicate that \distname\ closely approaches this upper bound.
 For additional results involving more datasets and foundation models, please refer to Appendix \ref{app:ss2d}.
 As discussed in Sec. \ref{sec:intro}, a smaller embedding size directly translates to faster retrieval speeds.
 Therefore, the effective dimensionality reduction achieved with \distname\ results in improved retrieval speeds, as demonstrated in Fig. \ref{fig:pipeline}\textbf{(D)}.